Jim Baker (bowls): Bowls career

-Baker was born in Belfast on 18 February 1958.
-After finishing runner-up in the 1982 World Indoor Bowls Championship he went one better in 1984 clinching the World Indoor title.
+Baker won the 1984 World Indoor Bowls Championship, becoming the first and to date only open champion from Northern Ireland.
+He was also runner-up in 1982.

-Baker was part of the Gold Medal-winning triples for the combined Irish team in the 1984 World Outdoor Bowls Championship and Gold Medal-winning fours in the 1988 World Outdoor Bowls Championship.
+Baker was part of the gold medal-winning triples for the combined Irish team in the 1984 World Outdoor Bowls Championship and gold medal-winning fours in the 1988 World Outdoor Bowls Championship.
 He won a silver with Northern Ireland at the 1990 Commonwealth Games in Auckland, New Zealand.

-In the 2004 World Championships he won a third gold medal for the combined Irish team, in the fours with Jonathan Ross, Noel Graham and Neil Booth and a silver medal with Noel Graham in the pairs during the 2004 World Outdoor Bowls Championship.
+In the 2004 World Championship, he won a third gold medal for the combined Irish team in the fours with Jonathan Ross, Noel Graham and Neil Booth and a silver medal with Noel Graham in the pairs during the 2004 World Outdoor Bowls Championship.

-In addition Baker won another Commonwealth Games medal at the 2002 Games in Manchester.
+In addition, he won another Commonwealth Games medal at the 2002 Games in Manchester.

-At national level he also won the 1989 Irish National Bowls Championships singles.
+At national level, he also won the 1989 Irish National Bowls Championships singles, bowling for Cliftonville Bowls Club.